phpList/base-distribution/README.md

 1. In the Apache virtual host configuration, set the directory `web/` as the document root.
-2. Set the phpList database credentials as environment variables in the Apache virtual host configuration.
+2. Set a random 40-character hex secret and the phpList database credentials in the Apache virtual host configuration.
 Your Apache 2.4 configuration then could look like this:

 ```
 <VirtualHost *:80>